Baby Dropping - What is it? When to expect it and how to encourage it

 It’s not always apparent when the baby drops.
 There are some women who feel it happen in one sudden movement, and there are other women who never feel it happening at all.
 In most cases it depends on how you have been carrying over the course of your pregnancy.
 If you have had a low belly the entire time, you probably won’t notice when your baby gradually shifts towards your pelvic bone.
 On the other hand, if you have been carrying high you may notice gradual changes that indicate your baby is dropping.

-There are a few indicators that many women claim to experience when their baby starts to drop.
+If you are interested in how to tell when baby drops, then consider a few indicators that many women claim to experience when their baby starts to drop.
 Here is what you can look for:

 You can breathe easier.
 If your baby has been resting up towards the top of your uterus this can cause pressure on your lungs.
 As the baby drops you may notice that the previous pressure has been released and you can breathe easier.